Difference between water line

 Plumbing

-The answer to 'difference between water line' is that a water line and a sewer line are two distinct components of a home's plumbing system.
-A water line is the pipe that brings fresh, clean water into your home, while a sewer line is the pipe that carries wastewater and sewage out of your home and into the municipal sewer system or a septic tank.
+The answer to 'difference between water line' is the main difference between a water line and a sewer line is their purpose and function.
+A water line is responsible for delivering clean, fresh water into a home, while a sewer line is responsible for removing wastewater from the home.
+Water lines typically carry potable water from the municipal supply or well, while sewer lines carry used water, sewage, and waste to the municipal sewer system or a septic tank.

 Step-by-Step Guide